FOREX-Dollar jumps as Powell flags higher terminal rate

 By Karen Brettell

-NEW YORK, March 7 (Reuters) - The dollar extended gains against a basket of currencies on Tuesday after Federal Reserve Chair Jerome Powell said that the U.S. central bank will stay the course until the job is done, adding that the ultimate level of interest rates is likely to be higher than previously anticipated.
+NEW YORK, March 7 (Reuters) - The dollar hit a three-month month high against a basket of currencies on Tuesday after Federal Reserve Chair Jerome Powell said the U.S. central bank is likely to raise rates more than previously expected and warned that the process of getting inflation back to 2% has "a long way to go."

+The Fedis also prepared to move in larger steps if the "totality" of incoming information suggests tougher measures are needed to control price increases, Powell told U.S. lawmakers on Tuesday.

-Powell also said that the Fed is prepared to increase the pace of rate hikes if data indicates it is warranted.
-That comes after the bank slowed the pace of its tightening to 25 basis points at its last two meetings, following larger hikes last year.
+The Fed had slowed the pace of its tightening to 25 basis points at its last two meetings, following larger hikes last year.

 "Powell is explicitly talking about a higher target for interest rates.
 This is something that the market has been talking about but obviously hasn't been fully priced in," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance in Charlotte, North Carolina.

-Fed funds futures traders raised bets that the Fed will hike rates by 50 basis points at its March 21-22 meeting to 56% after Powell's comments.
-A 25 basis points increase is now seen as a 44% probability.
+Fed funds futures traders are now pricing in a roughly 60% probability that the Fed will hike rates by 50 basis points at its March 21-22 meeting.
+The probability had been seen at around 22% earlier on Tuesday.
 FEDWATCH

 Investors will be closely watching the Fed's updated "dot plot" of rate expectations at March's meeting for further indications of how high Fed officials expect to raise rates.